- Provides electronic-manufacturing services to the aerospace, defense, industrial and medical sectors

 What IEC Electronics does:

-IEC Electronics Inc (NYSEAMERICAN:IEC) is a provider of electronic-manufacturing services to advanced technology companies that produce life-saving and mission-critical products in the aerospace, defense, industrial and medical sectors.
+IEC Electronics Inc (NASDAQ:IEC) is a provider of electronic manufacturing services to advanced technology companies that produce life-saving and mission-critical products in the aerospace, defense, industrial, and medical sectors.

-IEC manufactures its products exclusively in the US, unlike many of its competitors.
+IEC manufactures 100% of its products in the US, unlike many of its competitors.

 For the medical industry, the company's products include infusion pumps, resuscitation and imaging systems, and diagnostic equipment.

 It also makes ruggedized industrial controls, remote-inspection equipment, and weather-detection instruments for the industrial sector.